ZachZemo/final-project/README.md

 ### Introduction

 The wine dataset was collected in the 1990's in Genoa Italy by the Institure of Pharmaceutical and Food Analysis and Technologies.
+The dataset consists of 13 features for wines:

+1) Alcohol

+2) Malic acid
+3) Ash
+4) Alcalinity of ash
+5) Magnesium
+6) Total phenols
+7) Flavanoids
+8) Nonflavanoid phenols
+9) Proanthocyanins
+10)Color intensity
+11)Hue
+12)OD280/OD315 of diluted wines
+13)Proline

-The dataset consists of 13 features for wines, identified through chemical analysis, that come from 3 different regions in Genoa, Italy.
+These feature were identified through chemical analysis, from 3 different regions in Genoa, Italy.
 When originally collected there were around 30 features recorded but were then condensed.
 Number of instances recorded per class(region):